cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

 accomplished by increasing the size of the batches you are processing.

-The way in which you are using the GPUs will affect how you can monitor them, depending on whether or not you have reserved a GPU for an interactive session:
+The way in which you are using the GPUs will affect how you can monitor them, depending on whether you have reserved a GPU for an interactive
+session:

 Monitoring an interactive session
 =================================